-Quality indicators/criteria 1 - 5 3.1 The number of full-time teaching staff, occupied exclusively at the institution, and their fields of expertise, adequately support the programme of study.
-3.2 embers of teaching staff for each course have the relevant formal and func ations for teaching the course, including the following: lamental 3.2.1 Subject specialisation 5 3.2.2 Research and Publications within the discipline 5 3.2.3 Experience / training in teaching in higher education 4 3.3 The pro ogramme attracts visiting professors of recognized academic standing.
-2 3.4 The sp study. ecialisations of visiting professors adequately support the programme of N/A 3.5 Special teaching staff and special scientists have the necessary qualifications, adequate work experience and specialisation to teach a limited number of courses in the programme of study.
-3.6 In the programme of study, the ratio of the number of courses taught by full-time staff, occupied exclusively at the institution, to the number of courses taught by part-time staff, ensures the quality of the programme of study.
-3.7 The ratio of the number of students to the total number of teaching staff supports and safeguards the programme's quality.
-3.8 The teaching load allows for the conduct of research and contribution to society.
-4 3.9 The programme's coordinator has the qualifications and experience to coordinate the programme of study.
-3.10 The results of the teaching staff's research activity are published in international journals with the peer-reviewing system, in international conferences, conference minutes, publications etc. 3.11 The teaching staff is provided with adequate training opportunities in teaching methods, adult education and new technologies.
-3.12 ack processes for teaching staff in regard to the evaluation of their ng work, by the students, are satisfactory.
+Quality indicators/criteria 1 - 5 3.
+Teach ing Staff 3.1 The number of full-time teaching staff, occupied exclusively at the institution, and their fields of expertise, adequately support the programme of study.
+2 3.2 embers of teaching staff for each course have the relevant formal and func ations for teaching the course, including the following: lamental 3.2.1 Subject specialisation 3 3.2.2 Research and publications within the discipline 3 3.2.3 Experience / training in teaching in higher education 5 3.3 The pr ogramme attracts visiting professors of recognized academic standing.
+4 3.4 The sp study. ecialisations of visiting professors adequately support the programme of 4 3.5 Special teaching staff and special scientists have the necessary qualifications, 5 adequate work experience and specialisation to teach a limited number of courses in the programme of study.
+5 3.6 In the programme of study, the ratio of the number of courses taught by full-time staff, occupied exclusively at the institution, to the number of courses taught by part-time staff, ensures the quality of the programme of study.
+2 3.7 The ratio of the number of students to the total number of teaching staff supports 5 and safeguards the programme's quality.
+5 3.8 The teaching load allows for the conduct of research and contribution to society.
+5 3.9 programme's coordinator has the qualifications and experience to nate the programme of study.
+5 3.10 journal sults of the teaching staff's research activity are published in international s with the peer-reviewing system, in international conferences, ence minutes, publications etc. 4 3.11 aching staff is provided with adequate training opportunities in teaching ds, adult education and new technologies.
+5 3.12 ack processes for teaching staff in regard to the evaluation of their ng work, by the students, are satisfactory.
 5